Skip to main content

 Bi-weekly payroll refers to the process of paying employees every two weeks, typically resulting in 26 pay periods per year.

 This system contrasts with other payroll schedules, such as weekly, semi-monthly, or monthly.
 The bi-weekly approach has a rich history and is widely adopted across various industries due to its balance of frequency and manageability.
+Bi-weekly payroll can be easily managed with an automated payroll management system that tracks payment cycles.

 According to the Department of Labor, the three most common industries which use bi-weekly pay are information services and technology, leisure and hospitality and education and health services.